Image Compression Based on Compressive Sensing: End-to-End Comparison with JPEG: Introduction

 Since its introduction in 1992, JPEG~\cite{JPEG1994} has been one of the most popular image compression methods in use.
 JPEG2000~\cite{JPEG2000}, which was released ten years later, has superior compression properties at a wider bit rate/quality range.
-A brief overview of these standards is given in Sec.~\ref{Sec:CompareJPEG}, where their architectures are compared with that of the proposed compressive sensing based image compression system (CSbIC).
+A brief overview of these standards is given in Sec.~\ref{Sec:CompareJPEG}, where their architectures are compared with the proposed framework, dubbed compressive sensing based image compression system (CSbIC).

+{HEIF~\cite{Hannuksela2015TheHE,Lainema2016HEVCSI} (the still-image version of HEVC) and WebP~\cite{Ginesu2012ObjectiveAO} are recently introduced image compression standards based on intra-frame prediction, which claim to have better compression than JPEG.} Another recent approach is sparse representation image coding, after JPEG2000, where the wavelet basis is replaced by a learned, over-complete dictionary with constraints on the variance of the representation coefficients~\cite{Xu14TCSVT,Zhang17DCC,Zhang18TIP}.
+However, direct comparison of dictionary learning based methods with other methods is difficult, since the dictionaries are learned for a specific class of images.

-At the time of its introduction, the higher complexity of JPEG2000 could be an impediment for its adoption, but as computing capabilities improved, this was no longer an issue for most cases.
-Nevertheless, JPEG remains the image compression tool of choice in a wide range of applications.
-It appears that the advantages of JPEG2000 were not necessary for many targeted applications, which raises the question if there is any need for yet another image compression scheme.
-However, a compression scheme based on CS should have some unique properties which are radically different from those of any conventional signal compression scheme, which may justify its adoption.
+At the time of its introduction, the higher complexity of JPEG2000 was an impediment for its adoption, but as computing capabilities improved, this was no longer an issue, and this is true for the aforementioned compression enhancements.
+Nevertheless, JPEG remains the image compression tool of choice in a wide range of applications. {It appears that for most conventional applications (web, professional and amateur photography, publishing, \etc), the advantages offered by the more advanced compression schemes, were not significant enough to justify migration to a new standard.
+This raises the question whether there is need for yet another image compression scheme}.
+In response, a compression scheme based on CS has some unique properties which are radically different from those of any conventional signal compression scheme.